Wangkkklll/GausPcc/README.md

 - [25-05-27] 🔥 We initially released code and paper.
 - [25-06-05] 🔥 We released the code support for HAC++, TC-GS and Cat-3DGS.
 - [25-06-28] 🔥 We released the [GausPcc-1K](https://pan.baidu.com/s/1W8iIMAAGoBlrefFLgZygZQ?pwd=kkll) dataset.
+- [25-10-24] 🔥 We released the [AnyPcc](https://anypcc.github.io/) has released.
+It  has higher performance in Gaussian Compression.

 ## Todo
 - [x] ~~Release Paper, Example Code and Checkpoint~~